This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - The cup has to be attached to the baby’s head, so if the head cannot be found, this method won’t work.

-- If the head is not far enough down in the birth canal, vacuum extraction shouldn’t be applied either.
+- Vacuum extraction shouldn’t be applied if the head is not far enough down in the birth canal.

-- It should also not be used if the mother is less than 34 weeks along in her pregnancy.
+- It should also not be used if the mother is less than 34 weeks pregnant.

 - If the baby has a known condition that weakens the bones or that may cause bleeding, vacuum extraction is too risky.
 It may cause dangerous bleeding or broken bones in the baby.